-PITTSBURGH, Pa. - A resident of Pittsburgh pleaded guilty in federal court to a charge of violating federal narcotics trafficking laws, United States Attorney David J. Hickton announced today.
+PITTSBURGH - A Pittsburgh resident pleaded guilty in federal court to violating federal narcotics laws, United States Attorney Cindy K. Chung announced today.

-Judge Cohill scheduled sentencing for June 5, 2013, at 11 a.m.
-The law provides for a total sentence of up to 20 years in prison, a fine of up to $1,000,000, or both.
-Under the Federal Sentencing Guidelines, the actual sentence imposed is based upon the seriousness of the offense and the criminal history, if any, of the defendant.
+Judge Ranjan scheduled sentencing for July 18, 2022.
+The law provides for a total sentence of not more than 20 years’ imprisonment, a fine not to exceed $1,000,000, or both.
+Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.

 Assistant United States Attorneys Mark V. Gurzo and Jerome A. Moschetta are prosecuting this case on behalf of the government.

 The Federal Bureau of Investigation and the Pennsylvania State Police Drug Law Enforcement Division conducted the investigation that led to the prosecution of Brunson.
 This prosecution is a result of an Organized Crime Drug Enforcement Task Force (“OCDETF”) investigation.
 OCDETF identifies, disrupts, and dismantles high-level drug traffickers, money launderers, gangs, and transnational criminal organizations that threaten communities throughout the United States.
 OCDETF uses a prosecutor-led, intelligence-driven, multi-agency approach that leverages the

 strengths of federal, state, and local law enforcement agencies against criminal networks.